Module 2

 Task:

-1. Reflective Narrative: Record a short narrative (no more than 7 minutes) about your digital literacy journey.
+1. Reflective Narrative: Record a short narrative (no more than 7 minutes; 3 minutes is perfect!) about your digital literacy journey.
 Include key platforms (like Hotmail, E-Bay, ICQ, Facebook, Instagram, TikTok, Reddit, etc.) that have been part of your journey and how they've influenced you.

 2. Multimodality: Ensure your video has some voice (you speaking), music or sound effects, images etc…that represent your digital journey.